 Welcome to the Passivhaus Trust‘s learning resource centre.
-Whether you’re a curious beginner or a seasoned expert, our Passivhaus Learning Hub provides a wealth of on-demand content.
-Join as a member to get discounts and other benefits.
+Whether you’re a curious beginner or a seasoned expert, our Passivhaus Learning Hub provides a wealth of on-demand content and free publications for members and non-members.
+Join as a member to get discounts on paid content and other benefits.
+The learning hub is in beta testing & all feedback is welcome here.

 New & noteworthy

-Don’t miss these latest resources from the Passivhaus Trust.
+Don’t miss these latest & relevant resources from the Passivhaus Trust.

 Getting Started